acasteigts/STGen/README.md

 It is therefore sufficient to generate a bunch of graphs at small depth and map these graphs to different processors/threads as a pool of independent jobs.
 Julia offers the `pmap` primitive (among others) to perform thus things.
 Again, the interested user is referred to the `main.jl` class for an example.

+## How to use STGen in Rust?

+This version actually uses a lot of optimization that the Julia version does not, so it would be unfair to Julia to claim that the difference in performance is only due to the language.

+Assuming that you have a valid version of rust and cargo installed.

+Go into the rust directory, and type `cargo build --release` in order to compile an optimized binary of STGen.
+Then, type `cargo run --release`.

+By default, this launches the parallel version of the generator, which enumerates (although only the count is shown) all STGs on 6 vertices up to isomorphism (in fact, reachability equivalence, see above).
+The main function in `main.rs` has a bunch of other function calls commented.
+You can execute any of them by uncommenting the corresponding line (instead of the default call to `generate_par`).

+### Number of vertices?

+For performance, the code uses no vectors for most of the processing (thus, no dynamic allocation).
+As such, the size of the arrays are determined at compilation time according to the number of vertices, which is to be set at the top of the `main.rs` file.
+This is not very convenient, but makes a big difference.